prismicio/prismic-gatsby/docs/previews.md

    it since `@reach/router` doesn't allow you to pass objects in `location.state`.
 We navigate to `path` to ensure that we are using the appropriate page or template component for the document we're previewing.
+6. While all of the above is happening, we can display a loading indicator or spinner to our users for a good UX.

 ### mergePrismicPreviewData